Smartglasses: Display types

 The Technical Illusions castAR uses a different technique with clear glass.
 The glasses have a projector, and the image is returned to the eye by a reflective surface.

+Lastly, there is a technique more popular with hobbyists due to its low cost which requires using a magnifying lens to focus the screen onto the eye.

 Smart sunglasses

 Smart sunglasses which are able to change their light filtering properties at runtime generally use liquid crystal technology.
 As lighting conditions change, for example when the user goes from indoors to outdoors, the brightness ratio also changes and can cause undesirable vision impairment.
 An attractive solution for overcoming this issue is to incorporate dimming filters into smart sunglasses which control the amount of ambient light reaching the eye.
 An innovative liquid crystal based component for use in the lenses of smart sunglasses is PolarView by LC-Tec.
 PolarView offers analog dimming control, with the level of dimming being adjusted by an applied drive voltage.

 Another type of smart sunglasses uses adaptive polarization filtering (ADF).
 ADF-type smart sunglasses can change their polarization filtering characteristics at runtime.
 For example, ADF-type smart sunglasses can change from horizontal polarization filtering to vertical polarization filtering at the touch of a button.

 The lenses of smart sunglasses can be manufactured out of multiple adaptive cells, therefore different parts of the lens can exhibit different optical properties.
-For example the top of the lens can be electronically configured to have different polarization filter characteristics and different opacity than the lower part of the lens.
+For example, the top of the lens can be electronically configured to have different polarization filter characteristics and different opacity than the lower part of the lens.

-Human Computer Interface (HCI) control input
+Human–computer interface control input

 Head-mounted displays are not designed to be workstations, and traditional input devices such as keyboard and mouse do not support the concept of smartglasses.
-Instead Human Computer Interface (HCI) control input needs to be methods lend themselves to mobility and/or hands-free use are good candidates, for example:
+Instead human–computer interface (HCI) control input needs to be methods lend themselves to mobility and/or hands-free use are good candidates, for example: